General Relativistic Evolution Equations for Density Perturbations in Closed, Flat and Open FLRW Universes: Linearized Equations for Scalar Perturbations in Closed, Flat and Open FLRW Universes

-where also (\ref{fes5}) has been used.
-The left-hand side of (\ref{dR0i4}) will turn up as a part of the time-derivative of the curvature $R_\een$.
-In fact, differentiating (\ref{driekrom}) with respect to time and recalling that the background connection coefficients $\Gamma^k_{\nul ij}$ are for \textsc{flrw} metrics (\ref{eq:metric-flrw}) independent of time, one gets, using also $\dot{g}^{ij}_\nul=-2Hg^{ij}_\nul$ and (\ref{FRW3a}),
+where also~(\ref{fes5}) has been used.
+The left-hand side of~(\ref{dR0i4}) will turn up as a part of the time-derivative of the curvature $R_\een$.
+In fact, differentiating~(\ref{driekrom}) with respect to time, one gets, using also $\dot{g}^{ij}_\nul=-2Hg^{ij}_\nul$ and~(\ref{FRW3a}),